 Use neutral language in your job ads.
 Because your job ads determine “who” applies to your jobs, make them as inclusive as you can.
 If you value diversity in your team, make sure to say so in your job ads.

 Use blind hiring.
 No matter how much we’d all like to believe, unfortunately, hiring processes aren’t free of bias.
 Bias — in various forms like the beauty bias, intuition, or affinity bias — routinely creep into the hiring process and pose the biggest challenge to building a diverse workforce.
 Here are eleven battle-tested ways for blind hiring or bias-free hiring to help you fix this!

 Create a diverse workforce retention strategy.
 Sometimes attracting diverse talent isn’t a challenge — retaining is.
 A lot of companies report that they do successfully attract diverse talents, but often the organizational culture is built only around the more homogeneous group.
 So watch out for this.
 Making diversity a core principle in your workplace culture is a good way to go about it.

-3. Determining the ideal candidate profile and evaluating for the desired skills
+3. Determining the ideal candidate profile and the desired skills

 4. Hiring better managers

 If there’s one hiring adage that applies seamlessly to the retail industry, then it’s this: “Employees don’t leave companies, they leave managers.”

 You’ll be surprised to know that a survey of more than a million employees established that the #1 reason people leave their jobs is that of a bad boss or immediate manager.
 This is true for the retail space, too.